-www.denverhealthmedicalplan.org/dhmp-your-provider-portal
+DenverHealthMedicalPlan.org/DHMP-Your-Provider-Portal

-VERIFYING ELIGIBILITY, BENEFITS, AND NETWORK PARTICIPATION STATUS

-Verifying Member's eligibility and benefits is an important first step prior to rendering services.
-This will help to ensure that claims are submitted to the correct payer, and will notify the Provider if the member has financial responsibility, such as cost-share or copayments.
-It also determines if a referral and Prior

-Authorization notification is required and limits denials for benefits coverage.
-This information can be found on our websites at denverhealthmedicalplan.org.
+VERIFYING ELIGIBILITY, BENEFITS, AND NETWORK PARTICIPATION STATUS help to ensure that claims are submitted to the correct payer, and will notify the Provider if the member has financial responsibility, such as cost-share or copayments.
+It also determines if a referral and Prior Authorization notification is required and limits denials for benefits coverage.
+This information can be found on our websites at DenverHealthMedicalPlan.org/Provider-Forms-And-Materials.